medesko/containerized-graphql-api-push-to-aws-ecr/README.md

-# Containerized node graphql api push-to-aws-ecr
+# Containerized node graphql api and push to aws ecr with bitbucket pipeline
 Containerized node graphql api with Bitbucket pipeline config for AWS ECR deployments

 ## Table of contents